 SOME OF THESE CONVERSATION STARTERS MAY HELP TO GET THE BALL ROLLING:

-- Honey, I’ve noticed that you have been unusually tired lately?
+- Honey, I’ve noticed that you have been unusually tired lately.
 Have you been sleeping well?
-If not, it may because you are snoring.
+If not, it may be because you are snoring.

 - Darling, this is a difficult topic to bring up, but I have noticed that you are tired quite early in the evenings, and I think it may be because you are snoring at night.
 I’m not sure if you realise it, but I think it may be affecting the quality of your sleep.